EXPERIENCE AND EXPERTISE

 There are about 1500 corporate receivership appointments each year.

-The vast majority are initiated by a lender using the powers contained in their security interest (formerly known as a mortgage/debenture/charge or fixed and floating charge) to appoint their preferred receiver to their corporate borrower.
+The vast majority are initiated by a lender using the powers contained in their security interest (formerly known as a mortgage/debenture/charge or general security agreement) to appoint their preferred receiver to their corporate borrower.

 Lenders, being conscious of costs and adverse publicity, often choose to realise their security through alternative types of appointments that might be considered quasi-receiverships.
 The available alternative appointments include: